 You will take two qualifying exams: one each during your first and second years.

-They are typically held the week after spring break.
+They are held the Monday after spring break, so don't plan any beach vacations for spring break.

 And remember: quals aren’t completely a bad thing.